 The Wounded Warrior Regiment (WWR) was established by the 34th Commandant to execute our Service's Recovery Coordination Program (RCP) in support of all identified and referred wounded, ill, or injured (WII) Marines and Sailors serving with Marine units.
 Support is provided to active duty, reserve, medically retired, and veteran Marines with complex care requirements, regardless of the origin of their affliction.
-The WWR, its two battalions and 13 detachments were established in April 2007.
+The WWR, its two battalions and various detachments co-located at major military treatment facilities (MTF) were established in April 2007.
 Since then, we have implemented programs, initiatives and policies to operationalize our commitment to WII Marines.

 The WWR is also responsible for the administration and management of several Service headquarters level functions: Reserve Medical Entitlement Determinations (RMED), Traumatic Injury Servicemember's Group Life Insurance (TSGLI), and Special Compensation for Assistance with Activities of Daily Living (SCAADL).
 Additionally, WWR staff proactively monitors the status of all Marines' cases referred into the Department of Navy Disability Evaluation System (DES) to ensure timely processing.
 The command's mission space includes actions at the strategic, operational, and tactical level.
-The WWR contributes to the formulation of congressional legislation and Department of Defense (DoD) policy, develops United States Marine Corps implementing policy, and ultimately ensures delivery of the service or program to the recovering WII Marines and their families through our 13 locations.
+The WWR contributes to the formulation of congressional legislation and Department of Defense (DoD) policy, develops United States Marine Corps implementing policy, and ultimately ensures delivery of the service or program to the recovering WII Marines and their families through our various detachments co located at major MTFs.